pagopa/pari-performance-test/test/performance/pdv/README.md

 3. Execute the script with `k6 run` or trigger the pipeline.

 The script resolves `pdvUrl`, builds the requested scenario, and executes it.
-When `K6_SCENARIO_TYPE=manual`, the script does not define scenarios and leaves control with the CLI flags.
+When `K6PERF_SCENARIO_TYPE=manual`, the script does not define scenarios; configure k6 via CLI flags or rely on the built-in defaults.

 ## Usage examples